 CHF may develop in infancy.
 Adults may be asymptomatic or develop fatigue and reduced exercise tolerance.

-Systolic thrill and holosystolic murmur at lower left sternal border, loud P2, S3; diastolic flow murmur across mitral valve.
+Holosystolic murmur at lower left sternal border, which may be accompanied by a palpaple thrill, loud P2; diastolic flow murmur across mitral valve.

 Normal with small defects.
 Large shunts result in LA and LV enlargement.